What is treatment resistant bipolar disorder?

 1. Minimize dosage to the lowest possible effective dose.

 4. Examine concerns about long-term medication.

 5. Educate patient and families about the role of medication and the dangers of “kindling”.

 Misdiagnosis – Am I bipolar?

-Researchers at Rhode Island discovered that many patients diagnosed as bipolar actually had borderline personality disorder instead.
+Researchers in Rhode Island discovered that many patients diagnosed as bipolar actually had borderline personality disorder.
 In fact, it appears to be becoming one of the most common misdiagnosis traps.

 How to tell?
 Bipolar disorder is episodic, whereas borderline personality is a more pervasive and constant state.

 The bottom line is that it is imperative to ensure that you have been properly diagnosed with bipolar before treatment resistance can be established